ajcrites/team-stanton/_posts/2015-03-23-beyond-git-flow.markdown

 If a story is big, and multiple developers are contributing pieces, we should keep a single feature branch for that user story, and all developers should be pulling frequently.
 If a user story is so big that more than two developers are working, and pulling before push is inadequate to keep from stepping on each other, the team probably should split the large user story into multiple smaller user stories.

+If the developer needs to start the next story before a dependency has been merged from another pull request, it is fine to create a new feature branch using the dependent feature as the base.

 #### Merging the branch

 When the ticket is complete, the developer should pull `develop` to get any new commits, then `git rebase develop` from the **feature** branch before pushing the completed code to the feature branch.
 Rebasing helps us minimize merge conflicts.